Smaller and More Flexible Cuckoo Filters: Evaluation

-We start by comparing bucketed with windowed Cuckoo filters.
-We first evaluate the time-memory trade-off for increasing loads (Section~\ref{sec:eval_time_memory}).
-In Section~\ref{sec:eval_fpr}, we evaluate the actual FPRs, loads and overhead factors for different desired FPRs at target loads of $0.98 \cdot T$, where $T$ is the theoretical load threshold for a given configuration (Table \ref{tab:walzer_thresholds}).
-More technical aspects, such as achievable loads, depending on the maximum random walk length during insertion or on the number of inserted keys, are given in Appendix\if\arxiv1~\ref{app:eval_fill_rate}\else~B\fi.
-Performance benchmarks of our implementation are shown in Section~\ref{sec:eval_time}.

-Then, we compare the throughput of our Cuckoo filter implementations with two existing implementations of state-of-the art filters, the Vector Quotient filter and the Prefix filter (Section~\ref{sec:eval_throughput}).
-We omit static filters in order to focus on filters used in applications where the whole key set is not known in advance, but where we have a good estimate of its size, which is typical in genome research applications in bioinformatics.
-In addition, we exclude other filters, like Bloom filters, Morton filters or Quotient filters that showed worse results compared to Prefix and Vector Quotient filters in previous analyses \cite{even_prefix_2022, vqf_pandey}.
+After describing the experimental setup (Section~\ref{sec:setup}), we start by comparing bucketed with windowed Cuckoo filters.
+We first compare the theoretical load threshold against the practically achievable load for different filter configurations (Section~\ref{sec:eval_fill_rate}).
+Next, we evaluate the time-memory trade-off for increasing loads (Section~\ref{sec:eval_time_memory}).
+In Section~\ref{sec:eval_fpr}, we evaluate the actual FPRs, loads, and overhead factors for different desired FPRs at target loads of $0.98 \cdot T$, where $T$ is the theoretical load threshold for a given configuration (Table~\ref{tab:walzer_thresholds}).
+Performance benchmarks of our implementation are shown in Section~\ref{sec:eval_time} and performance using software prefetching is shown in Section~\ref{sec:benchmark_prefecth}.
+Then, we compare the throughput of our Cuckoo filter implementations with two existing implementations of state-of-the-art filters, the Vector Quotient filter and the Prefix filter (Section~\ref{sec:eval_throughput}).
+We omit static filters in order to focus on filters used in applications where the whole key set is not known in advance but where we have a good estimate of its size, which is typical in genome research applications in bioinformatics.
+In addition, we exclude other filters, like Bloom filters, Morton filters, or Quotient filters, that showed worse results compared to Prefix and Vector Quotient filters in previous analyses \cite{even_prefix_2022, vqf_pandey}.